 - Bring half the cream to a boil and pour over the chocolate to melt.
 Add the coulis, mix then pour the rest of the cream.
 Film and refrigerate overnight.

 - On D-day, whip the ganache with the mixer or robot (low / medium speed) to obtain a light creamy consistency like a firm whipped cream.

 - Preheat the oven to 180 ° traditional heat.
 Butter and line 3 molds 15cm in diameter.

-- Beat together sugar, butter and coconut oil to obtain a creamy and blanched consistency (about 5 minutes).
-Gradually add the eggs, beating well between each.
+- Beat together sugar, butter and coconut oil to obtain a creamy and whitened consistency (approximately 5 minutes).
+Add the eggs little by little, beating well between each, then the vanilla.

 - Sift the flour, baking powder and salt then incorporate into the dough, alternating with the coconut milk (previously whipped to make it homogeneous).
 Pour into the 3 molds in equal parts.
 Bake for 30 to 35 minutes depending on your oven, check the doneness with a wooden pick.

 - Let cool on a grid then unmold, wait for complete cooling before decorating.
 Wrap if necessary in cling film while waiting for assembly.

 - Arrange the cake on the serving platter, place the first cake disc.
 Pour a layer of icing (pastry bag or spoon) and a few raspberries in the center.
 Cover with the second disc then with a new layer of icing and raspberries.
 Place the third disc and cover the entire layer cake with a thin layer of icing with a spatula and refrigerate for 30 minutes so that it freezes.